curiousyogurt/Quantum/README.md

 # Quantum Circuits: Deutsch's Algorithm and Grover's Algorithm

 Deutsch.py and Grover.py simulate quantum circuits (Deutsch's Algorithm and Grover's Algorithm respectively) on a classical using Python and the QuTiP library.The code is heavily commented and intended for educational purposes.
-In the code for Grover's Algorithm, sometimes several methods will be given for a single objective (these have been flagged in the code).
+For Grover's Algorithm, sometimes several methods will be given for a single objective (these have been flagged in the code).

 ## Requirements